 Companies that have larger Net Earnings can usually ask for a higher multiple.
 For example, a company with a net cash flow of $200,000 may only be able to get 2X their net cash flow while a company with $4Million in EBITDA may be able to sell for 4X to 8X the EBITDA.
 If you ask for too much relative to what potential buyers expect this will generally lead to a longer time to sell your company.
 Of course, it will also depend on other factors.
 The next factor we’ll cover is the Industry that the company is in.

 Some industries have more potential buyers than others.
+The more buyers for your industry, the faster your business will sell.
 For example, some of the hottest industries are manufacturing, technology, healthcare, and distribution.
 If your company has high net income in one of these industries and the company is priced reasonably you can expect multiple bids and a much faster sale process.

 The important thing with all of the industries mentioned above is that you get a Business Broker that has experience selling companies in these industries.
 This will allow for a faster sales process for the following reasons: